Understanding high and low Energy personalities in the workplace

 One of the biggest challenges of workplace personality profiling is managing the risk of labelling people or categorising them into 'boxes'.
 By removing the introvert and extravert terminology, and talking about energy, vitality, sociability and adaptability instead, we begin to eliminate this risk.

-Personality assessments like Facet5, that are based on the Big 5 theory of personality, allow us a deeper insight into the granular aspects of our personalities.
+Personality assessments like Facet5, which are based on the Big 5 theory of personality, allow us a deeper insight into the granular aspects of our personalities.
 This allows colleagues to understand each other on a deeper level, and ultimately, work together more effectively.